Financial Aid: HOPE

 If you recently graduated from high school, you can only be awarded after Georgia Student Finance Commission (GSFC) has evaluated your high school transcripts.
 After noting you are a HOPE Scholar, you may contact our office by email if not awarded HOPE at KSU.
 You can view your HOPE GPA by logging into your account at www.gafutures.org.

-If you are not a HOPE Scholar at the time of high school graduation, you may earn the HOPE Scholarship by achieving a 3.0 HOPE GPA at the 30, 60 or 90 attempted hours.
+If you are not a HOPE Scholar at the time of high school graduation, you could be eligible to earn the HOPE Scholarship by achieving a 3.0 HOPE GPA at the completion of 30, 60 or 90 attempted hours.
 If you have a 3.00 GPA HOPE at one of these benchmarks, please contact our office.

 Applying for the HOPE Scholarship